A young man stands in stairwell holding paper coffee cup and scans his mobile phone.

 2. Unlike secured credit cards, unsecured cards don’t require a security deposit.

 Unsecured credit cards are the most common type of credit card.
 In fact, most of the time, when people apply for a new credit card, they’re applying for unsecured credit.
-But what does unsecured credit card mean?
-Consider some basic information to help you understand what an unsecured credit card is and how it works.
+It’s what most people consider a regular, or traditional, credit card.

 How unsecured credit cards work